MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-visual-elements-for-reports.md

 It's important to note that the dotted boundary *only* shows up when editing your report and does *not* appear for people who are viewing your published report, such as when it's viewed in the **Power BI service**.

 > [!NOTE]
 > If you use dark-colored backgrounds for wallpaper and set text color to white or very light, be mindful that the **Export to PDF** feature does not include wallpaper, so any exports with white fonts will be nearly invisible in the exported PDF file.
-For more information on **Export to PDF**, see [export to PDF](../consumer/end-user-pdf.md).
+For more information, see [export to PDF](../consumer/end-user-pdf.md).

 ## Use improved visual headers in Power BI reports